dotkernel/api-documentation/docs/book/v7/transition-from-api-tools/discovery-phase.md

 **Q: Which database versions can I target?**

-A: Dotkernel API version 7 is tested with MariaDB 10.7, 10.11 LTS, 11.4 LTS and 11.8 LTS, and with PostgreSQL 13 and above.
+A: Dotkernel API version 7 is tested with MariaDB 11.4 LTS, 11.8 LTS and 12.3 LTS, and with PostgreSQL 13 and above.
+MariaDB 11.4 is the minimum, because earlier releases byte-swap `UUID` values and lose the ordering of the UUIDv7 identifiers the project generates.
 See [Server requirements](../introduction/server-requirements.md).

 **Q: My api-tools API uses HTTP Basic authentication.
 What is the equivalent?**